 Caring for Your Body and Mind

-Before you can begin classes, you’ll need to provide documentation to show that you’ve received the MMR, varicella, TDAP, hepatitis B, polio and meningitis vaccines.
-This is a requirement of Virginia state law.
+Before you can begin classes, you’ll need to provide documentation to show that you’ve received vaccinations, which is a requirement of Virginia state law.
 To do so, please visit MyBC for instructions about how to download, complete, and electronically submit the appropriate forms as part of the incoming student “My To Do List”

 Student Health Insurance

 We encourage all students to maintain comprehensive, primary health insurance coverage while enrolled at Bridgewater.
 Students are responsible for all medical expenses, except for those provided by the Student Health Center.
 The College does not provide student health insurance.

 F-1 international students: Before coming to Bridgewater, you are required to prove you have sufficient health insurance coverage from a U.S.-based provider.
 Contact Anne Marsh at firstname.lastname@example.org to review policy details before you purchase any plan.

 Health Services is located inside the Funkhouser Wellness Center.
 The entrance is located to the right of the main double door entrance facing the parking lot off College View Drive.